lcgogo/autoNginxTomcatDocker/README.md

 5. Run install.sh and input the local war file full path or url and the local zip file full path or url.

-6. Open a browser to access http://localhost to check the result (or use frontend auto test tools).
+6. Open a browser to access http://localhost to check the result (or use frontend auto test tools Planning).

-7. If the result is OK, package the docker images with test tag and deliver to test environment by ansible or k8s.
+7. If the result is OK, package the docker images with test tag and deliver to test environment by ansible or k8s (can be put this step in ./jenkins/scripts/deliver.sh Planning).

 8. If the test cases are ok, change the docker images with stage tag and deliver to stage environment.